DiscordBM/DiscordBM/README.md

 Finally, add `import DiscordBM` to your source code.

 ## Versioning
-`DiscordBM` will try to follow Semantic Versioning 2.0.0, with exceptions.
+`DiscordBM` will try to follow Semantic Versioning 2.0.0, with exceptions:
-To keep `DiscordBM` up to date with Discord API's frequent changes, `DiscordBM` will **add** any new properties to any types in **minor** versions, even if it's technically a breaking change.
+* To keep `DiscordBM` up to date with Discord API's frequent changes, `DiscordBM` will **add** any new properties to any types in **minor** versions, even if it's technically a breaking change.
-This includes adding new cases to enums.
+* This includes adding new cases to enums.
 If you want to try to avoid breaking changes, make sure you have a `default` case in your `switch` statements or use `if case let`/`if case`.

 ## Contribution & Support
 Any contribution is more than welcome.
 You can find me in [Vapor's Discord server](https://discord.gg/vapor) to discuss your ideas.